BRIDGETON TOWNSHIP, PA

 What Is the Current Site Status?

-A group of potentially responsible parties (PRPs) is performing operation and maintenance of the remedy through an agreement with the United States Government (these are the same parties described in the previous section).
+A group of PRPs is performing operation and maintenance of the remedy through an agreement with the United States Government (these are the same parties described in the previous section).
 EPA conducts oversight of all PRP activities at the site.
 Maintenance of the groundwater extraction and treatment system is conducted on an on-going basis.
 Sampling of monitoring wells and some residential potable wells near the site occurs on a semi-annual basis.
 The PRPs perform annual indoor air and sub-slab vapor sampling at two off-site residences.

-EPA completed the third five-year review (PDF) in September 2017 of the long-term cleanup action, also known as the remedial action or remedy for the site.
-The review declared the remedy “not protective of human health” due to a potential for unacceptable risks in the residence on the site.
+EPA completed the third Five-Year Review (FYR)) in September 2017 of the long-term cleanup action, also known as the remedial action or remedy for the site.
+The FYR declared the remedy “not protective of human health” due to a potential for unacceptable risks in the residence on the site.
 However, the critical issue causing that declaration – high concentration of TCE in the indoor air of the on-site residence – was addressed through the EPA-lead removal action in 2018 (more information on the removal action can be found at the EPA On-Scene Coordinator webpage for the site).
 The remedy is now protective of human health and the environment.
 Note that the remedy has always been protective of human health and the environment for other potential receptors and media (soil, surface water, groundwater, indoor air) on and off the site since inception of the remedial action in the early 2000s.

 Emergency Response and Removal